 Taxes for small business and self-employed

 At the end of the tax year, use Schedule C to report your profit and loss.
-Taxes can be complicated and there are many deductions for being self-employed, contact your bookkeeper or accountant for more guidance.
+Taxes can be complicated and there are many deductions for being self-employed.
+Contact a licensed bookkeeper or accountant for guidance.

 In a self-employed partnership, taxes are paid by each member of the partnership based directly on his or her income or losses.